← September 30 • Home • October 6 →

 Only two dates out of this five-day period of travel earn entries in the Tale of Years:

-October 3rd is the evening on which Gandalf is besieged on Weathertop, which we know thanks to his scratching a ‘G’ rune plus three marks (for the day of the month) on a rock for Aragorn to find.
+The narrative agrees that October 3 is the evening on which Gandalf is besieged by the Nazgûl, because he scratches a ‘G’ rune plus three marks — for the third day of the month — on the rock that Aragorn finds on Weathertop.

-October 5th is named in the narrative itself: ‘By night they had reached the feet of the westward slopes, and there they camped.
+Finally, October 5 is named in the narrative itself: ‘By night they had reached the feet of the westward slopes, and there they camped.
 It was the night of the fifth of October, and they were six days out from Bree.’

 Before dawn, a company of at least five Nazgûl fling down the west-gate of Bree, gallop through town, and head east along the Road.
 Gandalf leaves the Prancing Pony and rides out after them on Shadowfax.